Board of Trustees

 Our volunteer Board members are Waldorf parents, teachers, and administrators past and present…

-Board President, Alumni Parent & Former Staff
+Board Chair, Alumni Parent & Former Staff

 Maya discovered Waldorf education in time for her son to join the first grade at PWS; he graduated from PWHS in 2008.
 From 2003 to 2008, Maya served as the first full-time Enrollment Coordinator for PWS.
 Maya has a BA in Geography from Hunter College and a Masters in Environmental Education from NYU.
 Prior to her position at PWS, she worked as a free-lance journalist for regional and national publications, writing on education, the environment, medicine, and the arts.
 Maya joined the Board in the Summer of 2012, returned as High School Enrollment Coordinator for the spring of 2013, served as Chair of the Board Stewardship Committee from 2014-2017, and became Board President in January 2018.

-Board Treasurer & Former Staff
+Board Treasurer & Former Waldorf Administrator

 Trustee & Parent